kenfdev/hr-sample-app/README.md

 * 1 for the ORM models
 * 1 for the Core models

 This is required because the ORM models' field names differ from the Core models.
-For example, the [MemberOrm](./server/src/members/shared/typeorm/memberOrm.ts) model has a `departmentId` fields but the [Member](./server/src/members/shared/member.ts) model does not.
+For example, the MemberOrm model from the Database has a `departmentId` field but the [Member](./server/src/members/shared/member.ts) model does not.
 Hence, the Polar differs:

 The ORM Polar: